 Student tuition and fees are due in full at the time of registration.
 Students are expected to pay all tuition and fee charges before attending classes.
-Payment can be made in person at the Business Office.
+Payment can be made in person at the Business Office in the Student Community Center.
 Payments can be made with Cash, Check, Debit or Credit Card (Visa, MasterCard, or Discover).
-Checks retuned due to insufficient funds are subject to a returned check fee of \$30.
+Checks returned due to insufficient funds are subject to a returned check fee of \$30.

 It is the responsibility of the student to verify with the Financial Aid office that sufficient aid is in place to cover tuition and fee charges for the semester.
 For students that do not have financial aid in place and are unable to pay the full amount of tuition and fees before classes begin, we offer a payment plan online.
 To establish a payment plan or to view details of the plan, the student should visit www.asun.edu and click on the link "Pay Online".
-A 25% down payment is required to enroll in a payment plan.
+A 25% down payment is required before classes start or students may be dropped from courses for non-payment.